lgalfaso/angular-dynamic-locale/README.md

 ### Changing the locale

-This module defines one service called `tmhDynamicLocale` that provides one method called `set(newLocale)`.
-To change the locale, just call this method with the new locale for the application
+This module defines two services, these are `tmhDynamicLocale` and `tmhDynamicLocaleCache`.

+The service `tmhDynamicLocale` provides has one method `set(newLocale)` to change the locale.

 ```javascript
 tmhDynamicLocale.set('it');